"A man appeared on a flaming pie and said unto them...'From this day on, you are Beatles with an "A"' "

 Even worse if you're a little kid and you think it's "I buried Paul."
-Ever since then, that song's end is the sound of death to her.
+Ever since then, that song's end is the sound of death.

 "Helter Skelter" is a different sort of Last Note Nightmare, as it finishes with Ringo throwing his drumsticks across the room and screaming "I GOT BLISTERS ON MY FINGERS!!"
 The version that wound up on the 'The White Album'' was the 18th take of the day.
 That explains the blisters.

-The disonnant swirling effects at the end of "Blue Jay Way".
+The dissonant swirling effects at the end of "Blue Jay Way".

 The manic laughing sound effect at the end of "Within You Without You", meant to bring relief to the heaviness of the lyrics.
 It didn't work.